LADY IN THE PEW

 I

 That was the difference between the sleeping horrors and the waking ones: you could jolt up from a dream with a gasp, fling yourself back into the safety of your own bedroom.
 But in reality?
-No escape hatch.
-No blessed return to neutral.
-Just the steady, bone-deep tremor of knowing exactly what you’d done, exactly what you’d failed to do.
+No escape hatch, save for the quiet room you walk into alone.
+The air doesn’t move in that room.
+Time doesn’t either.
+In there, you pass the sentence and deliver it, clean and without ceremony, the world outside none the wiser.
+For Keith, there was no blessed return to neutral.
+Just the steady, bone-deep tremor of knowing exactly what he’d done, exactly what he’d failed to do.

 Now he was watching the morning sun again.
 Third day in a row.
 Sleep hadn’t come, not real sleep.
-Just these slow tidal surges of the same dream — the same goddamn dream.
-Like tinnitus for the brain, it came loud, crashing through the walls of his mind, while other times it was a faint vibration under the skin.
-Either way, it was always there.
-Always terrible.
+Just these slow tidal surges of the same dream.
+Like tinnitus for the brain, it roared at times, battering the walls of his skull; other times it sank to a low hum, a tremor pulsing at the core of his mind.
+But it never left.
+Relentless.
+Terrible.

 It came on him like a reverie, the kind that stole over him in daylight and felt more solid than memory.
 He was always holding the phone.
 The weight of it dragged at his arm, slick with the sweat from his own palm.
-On the other end—always the same—his brother’s girlfriend breathing into the silence, her voice waiting just past the static.
+On the other end—always the same—his brother’s girlfriend breathing into the silence as if going over her lines.

-“Where is he, Keith?” she asked.
-Her voice was tight, trembling at the edges.
+“Where is he, Keith?” she’d ask.
+Her voice was always tight, always trembling at the edges.
 Wet, like she’d been crying but wouldn’t admit it.
 “He left hours ago.
 He said you were talking him into staying.”

 “I was,” Keith heard himself say.
 “I tried.”

 “He won't tell you where he is?”
-Keith asked
+Keith forced himself to ask.

-Then Keith would tell her he’d try and then call her back.
-And his brother, to his surprise, answers on the first ring.
+Then Keith would tell her he’d give it a try and then call her afterwards.
+And his brother—not by any means of surprise—answers on the first ring.

-His brother’s voice came through flat.
-Not tired-flat, not annoyed-flat.
-Flat like all the air had been sucked out of it, like a deflated balloon that used to be something but now wasn’t.
+His brother’s voice came through, flat, like all the air had been sucked out of it—a deflated balloon that used to be something but now wasn’t.

 “Yeah.
 Driving.”